-Definition of service: Major funding for services and programs of the South Central Kansas Library System comes from a tax on all property outside of established public library districts in Barber, Butler, Cowley, Harper, Harvey, Kingman, McPherson, Reno, Rice, Sedgwick, Stafford and Sumner counties.
-The SCKLS Grant-in-Aid program, which totals \$1,148,448 annually, partially compensates the 73 public library members of SCKLS for services they provide to registered library borrowers who are not residents of their public library tax district.
+Definition of service: Funding for services and programs of the South Central Kansas Library System comes from a tax on all property outside of established public library districts in Barber, Butler, Cowley, Harper, Harvey, Kingman, McPherson, Reno, Rice, Sedgwick, Stafford and Sumner counties.
+The SCKLS Grant-in-Aid program, which totals \$1,412,088 for 2014, partially compensates the 71 public library members of SCKLS for services they provide to registered library borrowers who are not residents of their public library tax district.

 In the case of the 14 eligible academic library members of SCKLS, the Grant-in-Aid program compensates them for registered library borrowers who are not enrolled as students or who are not employees of their institution.
-In addition to the annual grants-in -aid programs for public and academic member libraries, school and special member libraries have been eligible for grants based on service and resource sharing since 2008.
+In addition to the annual grants-in-aid programs for public and academic member libraries, school and special member libraries have been eligible for grants based on resource sharing and library services since 2008.

-Three factors comprise the formula for the distribution of grants-in-aid to 73 public and 14 eligible academic member libraries:
+Three factors comprise the formula for the distribution of grants-in-aid to 71 public and 14 eligible academic member libraries:

-- (1) a base grant calculated from the population of the library's service area - (2) a supplemental grant calculated on the basis of the number of registered borrowers outside the library's taxing district or academic institution, and - (3) a supplemental grant calculated on the number of interlibrary loans provided to other libraries.
+- a base grant calculated from the population of the library's service area - a supplemental grant calculated on the basis of the number of registered borrowers outside the library's taxing district or academic institution, and - a supplemental grant calculated on the number of interlibrary loans provided to other libraries.